gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/README.md

 **Answer**:
 I understand what you mean. *Type* was changed to **Environment**, since it fits better the context of air units and ground units.
 Also, the unselect turret use case was added.

-_The use case diagram and its textual description was modified according to this review._
+_The use case diagram and its textual description were modified according to this review._

 ---